Time to build tech on the automobile, not the horse and cart

 The horse and cart issue

-I believe one of the core problems of businesses struggling to digitally ‘transform’ lies in the infrastructure they use, the data centre.
+I believe one of the core problems of businesses struggling to digitally ‘transform’ lies in the infrastructure they use, the data center.

 Most businesses still use three-tier architecture – a type of IT infrastructure that separates the basic functions of IT businesses need: storage, networking and compute.
 This is the horse and cart.
 It was revolutionary when first conceived, but it requires high levels of care and maintenance, and is no longer practical at a time when expectations from technology are so much higher.